mmmurray/graphql-dojo/README.md

 # GraphQL Dojo

-In this Dojo we will be building a Metrolink live departures app using GraphQL and React.
+In this Dojo, we will be building a Metrolink live departures app using GraphQL and React.

 It will use data from the TFGM API: https://developer.tfgm.com/ and the National Public Transport Access Nodes (NaPTAN) data set: https://data.gov.uk/dataset/ff93ffc1-6656-47d8-9155-85ea0b8f2251/national-public-transport-access-nodes-naptan